Audio updated March 31, 2026, for Apple device compatibility and a better infographic. This article has been edited for brevity and readability.

 2. Improve Insulin Sensitivity

-Better insulin sensitivity = fewer triglyceride-rich lipoproteins produced by the liver.
+Better insulin sensitivity means fewer triglyceride-rich lipoproteins.

 3. Eat a Diet That Supports Low Remnant Levels